ryzokuken/proposal-temporal/docs/cookbook.md

 ### Nth weekday of the month

-Example of getting a `Temporal.Date` representing the first Tuesday of the given `Temporal.YearMonth`, adaptable to other weekdays.
+Example of getting a `Temporal.PlainDate` representing the first Tuesday of the given `Temporal.PlainYearMonth`, adaptable to other weekdays.

 ```javascript
 {{cookbook/getFirstTuesdayOfMonth.mjs}}
 ```

-Given a `Temporal.YearMonth` instance and an ISO 8601 ordinal calendar day of the week ranging from 1 (Monday) to 7 (Sunday), return a chronologically ordered array of `Temporal.Date` instances corresponding with every day in the month that is the specified day of the week (of which there will always be either four or five).
+Given a `Temporal.PlainYearMonth` instance and an ISO 8601 ordinal calendar day of the week ranging from 1 (Monday) to 7 (Sunday), return a chronologically ordered array of `Temporal.PlainDate` instances corresponding with every day in the month that is the specified day of the week (of which there will always be either four or five).

 ```javascript
 {{cookbook/getWeeklyDaysInMonth.mjs}}
 ```

-Given a `Temporal.Date` instance, return the count of preceding days in its month that share its day of the week.
+Given a `Temporal.PlainDate` instance, return the count of preceding days in its month that share its day of the week.

 ```javascript
 {{cookbook/countPrecedingWeeklyDaysInMonth.mjs}}